shabbyrobe/cachet/README.rst

 - PHP 5.5 only
 - Swappable backends
-- Support for Redis, MySQL, Xcache, APCu and others
+- Support for Redis, MySQL, Xcache, APCu, Memcached and others
-- Simple cascading and sharding
+- Composite backends for cascading and sharding
 - Dynamic item expiration
 - Locking strategies for stampede protection